 The following is the legend behind the discovery and popularization of the Aiyu jelly as well as the origin of its name.

-Back in the 1800s, one day, there was an old Taiwanese merchant travelling in the unforgiving heat of the Taiwanese summer.
+One day in the 1800s in Taiwan, there was an old merchant travelling in the unforgiving heat of the Taiwanese summer.

-When the merchant passed through the modern-day region of Chiayi, he took refuge from the heat on the banks of a small creek.
+When the merchant passed through the modern-day region of Chiayi, he took shelter from the heat on the banks of a small stream.

-As he dipped his hands into the cool river-water to drink, he noticed junks of ice flowing in the creek.
+As he dipped his hands into the cool river-water to drink, he noticed bits of ice floating in the water.

-“How can this be?” the merchant thought, “it’s the middle of the hottest season on this subtropical island and there are pieces of ice in the creek?”
+“How can this be?” the merchant thought, “it’s the middle of summer!”

 The merchant was curious and investigated.

-He picked up the pieces and noticed that they weren’t, in fact, ice at all; but a gel-like substance that had congealed in the cool water.
+He picked up the pieces and noticed that they weren’t, in fact, ice at all; but a jelly-like substance that had congealed in the cool water.

 The merchant took the figs and its seeds home and, together with his daughter, invented what became the jelly.